gelli/mahurutanga.com/content/post/deploying-with-wercker.md

 ![Wercker Pipeline](/images/deploying-with-wercker/wercker-workflow.png)

 That's it.
 Push an update of your website to GitHub to trigger a new build.
 Wercker will pick it up, generate the static files and automatically copy them over to your server.

+It's not perfect, yet since e.g. the website is unreachable for a short time after deleting the old files and copying the new.
+I will switch the deployment to rsync on a later step and maybe add a real atomic switch via symlinks.